trustsoothe/vault/apps/nodejs/extension/README.md

 3. Click `Load Temporary Add-on…` button.
 4. Open the dist folder result of the first step and select manifest.json file.

 After the 4 step the extension is installed.
-But to inject the content scripts you need to open the extension in every tab you want it to be injected.
-To inject the content scripts automatically in every tab you must:
+But to inject the content scripts you need to open the extension (click on the popup icon) in every tab you want it to be injected.
+To avoid this and inject the content scripts automatically in every tab you must:

 1. Go to the following url: about:addons
 2. Click the more button at the right of Soothe Vault and click `Manage` in the menu that will open.